 Understanding Tax Deed Investments

-Things to know about tax deed investments:
+Things to know about investing in tax deeds:

 - May require judicial (court) involvement to obtain title